us0p/alexandria/library/programming/software_architecture/patterns/ddd.md

  All the terms in the ubiquitous language are structured around the domain model.

-The team needs to use this language consistently and in all communications and in the code.
+The team needs to use this language consistently in all communications and in the code.

-A change in the language should become a change to the model which represents a change into the model.
+A change in the language should become a change to the model which represents a change into the code.
 If domain experts cannot understand something in the model or the language, then it is most likely that there is something is wrong with it.
 ## Building Blocks of Model-Driven Design
 ### [Layered Architecture](layer_architecture.md)
 Concentrate all the code related to the domain model in one layer and isolate it from the user interface, application, and infrastructure code.
 Consider using [Clean Architecture](clean_architecture.md).